aamrits/interview-questions-prep/javascript.md

 ---
 #### Q8
 ### ✍null and undefined.
-- the type of undefined is "undefined", whereas null is "object".
+- the type of undefined is `undefined`, whereas null is `object`.
 - When a variable is declared but no value is assigned, then it shows undefined.
 But we can assign to a variable.
-So "null" is an assignment value.
+So `null` is an assignment value.

 **[⬆](#Questions)**
 ---